Academic Catalog

 ART 21900 Intermediate Drawing: Selected Topics (LA)

 Content topics vary in order to engage students in different contemporary approaches to drawing.
 Students will build on observational work begun in introductory drawing classes, while approaching composition and mark-making in a variety of new ways.
-May repeated once for a total of Prerequisites: Any ART 11xxx.
+Prerequisites: Any ART 11xxx.
 (IRR)

 4 Credits